sdcnku/micropython/docs/library/omv.tf.rst

 .. class:: tf.tf_model()

-   Please call ``tf.load(path)`` to create this object. ``path`` a path to a ``.tflite`` model to load into memory.
-NOTE!
-This method stores the model on your micropython heap which is only ~50 KB on the OpenMV Cam M7 and ~256 KB on the OpenMV Cam H7.
-Pass ``"person_detection"`` to load the built-in person detection model from your OpenMV Cam's internal flash.
-This built-in model does not use any Micropython Heap as all the weights are stored in flash which is accessible in the same way as RAM.

-   Returns a `tf_model` object which can operate on an image.
+   Please call `tf.load()` to create the TensorFlow Model object.
+TensorFlow Model objects allow you to execute a model from RAM versus having to load it from disk repeatedly.

 Methods
 -------